If you’re planning to build a WordPress website, you’ll need to choose an appropriate web hosting service.

 Assuming you take this path with your website, WordPress’s hosting service won’t work.
 You’ll need to choose a traditional web hosting service offered by a third-party provider, instead.

-You should choose a web hosting service that supports MySQL databases.
+You should choose a web hosting service that supports MySQL databasesA database is an organized collection of data stored and accessed electronically.
+It is a crucial component of...
+More.
 Otherwise, you’ll only be able to build static websites and not dynamic websites, such as WordPress websites.

 A MySQL database is an integral part of all WordPress websites.
-WordPress websites still contain traditional HTML pages, but most of their content is stored in a MySQL database.
+WordPress websites still contain traditional HTML pagesIn WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More, but most of their content is stored in a MySQL database.

 WordPress developers recommend using a hosting service with MySQL version 5.6 or newer.